Frequently Asked Questions

 I want to have an account but can’t see how to create one?

 You do not need to have an account to use the website.
-You will only be prompted to create an account if you have report an incident online.
+You will only be prompted to create an account if you have to report an incident online.

 I reported an incident over the phone or in a police station.
 Can I track my case online?

 No. At the moment only cases that are reported online can be tracked online.
-However we are looking to further develop this functionality in the future.

 I have an account and have created a password but it still won’t let me log in to the site?

 In order to sign in to your account you will have also had to use our validation email link that confirms your account creation.
 Please ensure you do this before attempting to sign in.

 What do you do with my information?